jwl25b/Continual_Learning_Autoencoder/README.md

 train.ipynb is a sample training script

-autoencoder_verification contains miscellaneous and a various of test when we verifiying our idea. autoencoder_test contains some experiments about autoencoder
+autoencoder_verification contains miscellaneous and a various of test when we verifiying our idea.

+autoencoder_test contains some experiments about autoencoder.